 What Will Happen During My Mississauga Eye Exam?

 Our eye doctor treats every patient as an individual.
 Therefore, the particular tests and procedures that we will use during your eye exam depend largely upon your health condition, age, symptoms, and your eye doctor’s professional judgement.
 In general, your eye exam may include the following steps:

-- Case history: we will ask you to share details about your past and present medical issues, eye history, and family medical history
+We will ask you to share details about your past and present medical issues, eye history, and family medical history.

-- Binocularity: this evaluates your ability to use both eyes together for sight; eye teaming affects depth perception, eye coordination and mobility
+This evaluates your ability to use both eyes together for sight; eye teaming affects depth perception, eye coordination and mobility.

 The best way to safeguard your vision and promote the long-lasting health of your eyes is to schedule your Mississauga eye exam today!